-Law Student scholarship may be included in the School of Law repository community, if endorsed by a faculty member, thereby earning the imprimatur of the School of Law.
+Law Student scholarship may be included in the UNM Digital Repository, if endorsed by a faculty member, thereby earning the imprimatur of the School of Law.

 - The endorsing faculty member must be the same individual for whom the work was created in the first instance.
 In other words, a faculty member may not endorse work that was initially created under another faculty member’s supervision.

 - Free-lance submissions are not eligible for publication under this policy.

 - Works that merit submission will demonstrate significant legal analysis, either building on comprehensive legal research or being a synthesis of information across subject matter lines.
 While these guidelines are similar to those established for the upper-level writing requirement, this does not mean that other student work will not be considered for Digital Commons, nor does it mean that all upper-level writing requirement papers will automatically be endorsed for worldwide publication in Digital Commons.

 - Submissions are published in the Digital Commons series, "Student Legal Scholarship."

 Upon publication, paper descriptions will include the name of the supervising faculty member and the class for which the work was created, if any.
 Descriptions will carry a disclaimer about the reliability of the paper and the usual cautions about not relying on it for legal advice, and will clearly state that the work has been prepared by a student and has not undergone any type of editing or peer review.